stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-epa-is-rolling-back-drinking-water-l.md

-The limits had been finalized by the Biden administration last April as part of an effort to limit people’s exposure to hazardous “forever chemicals.”
+The limits had been finalized by Joe Biden&#8217;s administration last April as part of an effort to limit people’s exposure to hazardous “forever chemicals.”
 Out of a total of more than 10,000 known PFAS, they targeted just six of the most concerning ones.
-The Trump administration’s EPA said it would retain the limits for two of the PFAS but give utilities more time to comply with them, and scrap the others.
-One advocate called the EPA’s move a loss for public health and a “victory for chemical companies.”&nbsp;
+The Trump administration’s EPA said it would retain the limits for two of the PFAS but give utilities more time to comply with them and scrap the others.
+One advocate called the EPA’s move a loss for public health and a “victory for chemical companies.”